-Paper C16 - The Holy Spirit and the Christian Experience
+Paper C16 - The Doctrine of God: The Holy Spirit and the Christian Experience

 Paper Co-ordinator: Professor Simeon Zahl

 This paper will introduce some of the major themes related to the theology of the Holy Spirit, with particular attention to the relation between the Holy Spirit and the experiences and practices of Christians.
 The Faculty Board may from time to time prescribe texts for special study.